By Ray Schultz

 PART 2: SPIEGELMAN ON NARRATIVE

 Art Spiegelman had just published Breakdowns, a collection of his early work, when this interview took place in 1978.
-And I was confused by some of it.
-On the one hand, Breakdowns had narrative strips like Maus and Prisoner on the Hell Planet.
+It featured narrative strips like Maus and Prisoner on the Hell Planet.
 Then there were pieces like Ace Hole Midget Detective, a purported detective comic, in which the story line is far from clear.

 To recap, Ace Hole is hired by the art dealer Laurence Potato-Head to find Al Floogleman, “a bird who’d passed him some bum Picassos!”
 It seems to be a comment on the genre, but Picasso makes an appearance to say: “We artists are indestructible.
 Even in a prison or in a concentration camp, I would be almighty in my own world of art…even if I had to paint my pictures with my wet tongue on the dusty floor of my cell.”